- CR1 CNRS, HDR

 - Identification of neural signatures of behavioral traits through monoamine basal levels and metabolisms

-- Validation of cognitive tasks analogous to human tasks (impulsivity, decision-making)
+- Validation of cognitive tasks of impulsivity, decision-making

 - Characterisation of behavioral traits associated with poor decision-making and identification of risk-factors for developing addiction to drug (cocaïne, nicotine), coll. with M. Cador and S. Caillé Garnier (addicteam).